 What is the difference between rosemary and thyme?
 Thyme (Thymus spp.) and rosemary (Rosmarinus spp.) both traditionally belong in the herb garden, but with an understanding of their different growth habits, you can use these herbs effectively as ornamentals.
 Thyme grows in U.S. Department of Agriculture plant hardiness zones 4 through 9, while rosemary grows in USDA zones 7 through 10.
-Hardiness does vary depending on species or cultivar for both types.
+Hardiness varies depending on species or cultivar for both types.

 Thyme has small, rounded green leaves that feel soft between the fingers while rosemary has stiff needlelike leaves.
 Rosemary grows on straight stalks that change from green to woody as the stalk matures.
 Tender young thyme stalks are thin especially early in the growing season.
 Like rosemary, thyme stalks mature to a brittle, woody consistency.
 Rosemary shrubs can get up to 6 feet tall and 4 feet wide, while thyme grows 3 to 12 inches tall and 12 inches wide.